Chris O'Hare: Running career

 O'Hare was selected for the 1500 m at the 2013 IAAF World Athletics Championships in Moscow after he became the first Scottish athlete in over 35 years to top the UK rankings at the distance.
 At the Worlds he qualified for the final, where he finished 12th, becoming the first British athlete to qualify for the 1500 m final for six years.

 O'Hare competed in the 1500 metres event at the 2014 IAAF World Indoor Championships.
 O'Hare ran in the 1500 m at the 2014 Commonwealth Games in Glasgow, where he finished sixth.
 O'Hare ran in 2014 European Athletics Championships – Men's 1500 metres where he earned bronze medal and finished third.

 O'Hare competed in 2015 European Athletics Indoor Championships – Men's 1500 metres where he earned bronze medal and finished third.

 O'Hare was selected to compete in the 1500 metres event at the 2016 Olympic Games.
 He progressed from the heats, but having come eleventh in his semi-final he didn't reach the final.

+He was a three-times British 1500 metres champion after winning the British Athletics Championships in 2013, 2017 and 2018.